udede11/Zk-RPC-Node-Automations/Q5/README.md

-Here's the README.md with a table of contents added:

 # Question 5

 This repository contains tools and scripts for investigating performance issues in blockchain operations, specifically for the CDK-Erigon client.